-Our Karate classes in West Hendon are prepared for many types of people, usually one of these three: Those that want to practice a new martial art or hobby which hopefully keeps them in good shape People who are serious about learning Karate & People that wish to develop the capability to defend themselves while increasing their self-confidence in day to day life We can assist men, women and children of all ages regardless of their experience or actual physical ability.
+Our Karate classes in West Hendon focus on all types of people, usually one of these three: Men and women that want to practice a new martial art form or hobby which keeps them in shape Those who are serious about learning Karate & Individuals who want to develop the capability to protect themselves and increase their self-confidence in day to day life We can assist men, women and children of every age group irrespective of their experience or physical ability.

 Karate practice (West Hendon ) – Our Karate Classes in West Hendon

 Karate practice is usually divided into 3 primary activities: